6Sides/hydro/README.md

 /*
     Create configuration object.
-Use `overrides` to specify which configurations have the highest priority
+Use `overrides` to specify which configurations have the highest priority.
 */
 val config =
     PropertiesConfiguration(S3DataSource(s3, BUCKET, KEY)) overrides // Data from remote properties file